WHO WE ARE

 Moreover, the AJEFA aims at collaborating with Anglophone associations (e.g.: The Law Society of Alberta, judicial authorities) to bring awareness to the needs of the French-speaking Albertans to avoid overlaps.

-NEW!!
-On April 30, 2015, the AJEFA has officially opened the first Alberta Legal Information Centre.
-This new initiative has been created to increase accessbility to the justice system and the public confidence in judicial institutions.
-Located at La Cité francophone of Edmonton, the Centre is providing legal information, support and referral services with regard to clients' legal questions.
+Since April 2015, the AJEFA is operating the first Alberta Legal Information Centre, which is providing legal information, support and referral services with regard to clients' legal questions.
 These services are provided in French or English, in person or remotely, free of charge and in addition to existing resources.
 Funded by the Department of Justice Canada, the creation of the Centre is the result of a close collaboration between francophone and anglophone stakeholders.
 For further information, please visit www.infojuri.ca.

 MISSION AND GOALS

 The AJEFA's mission is to facilitate access to judicial services in French and to promote the use of French in the administration of justice in Alberta.